scross01/orcaslicer-profile-explorer/README.md

-  -o, --output TEXT     Output file for the graphviz dot file -i, --input-dir TEXT  Input directory containing OrcaSlicer profiles (default: OrcaSlicer) -c, --compare TEXT    Compare settings for a specific profile and its inheritance chain --help                Show this message and exit.
+  -o, --output TEXT     Output file for the graphviz dot file -i, --input-dir TEXT  Input directory containing OrcaSlicer profiles (default: OrcaSlicer) -c, --compare TEXT    Compare settings for a specific profile and its inheritance chain -u, --user            Only show branches that include user-defined profiles --help                Show this message and exit.
 ```